 ## Research Goal 2: Prediction of Standardized Mean HR and Slopes With Teaching Experience and Self-Report Data

 Correlations among HR, teaching experience, disruption appraisal, and confidence appraisal are presented separately for the five intervals in Table 3.
 Correlations between HR and the other constructs were mostly very small and statistically non-significant.
-Correlations between teaching experience and appraisals were substantial and in the expected direction.
+Correlations between teaching experience and appraisals were substantial and in line with predictions.

-Teaching experience significantly predicted mean HR only in the (4) interview interval (b = .012, p < .05, Table 4, Interview Interval, Model 1), indicating higher mean HR for teachers with more teaching experience.
-HR generally increased in the (1) pre-teaching interval (see Table 2).
-However, teaching experience significantly predicted the magnitude of participants’ HR increase in the (1) pre-teaching interval (b = -.004, p < .05, Table 4, Pre-Teaching Interval, Model 1), indicating less steep HR changes in teachers with more teaching experience.
-These findings are in line with Hypothesis 2a.
+Teaching experience significantly predicted standardized mean HR only in the (4) interview interval (b = .012, p < .05, Table 4, Interview Interval, Model 1), indicating slightly higher standardized mean HR for teachers with more teaching experience.
+This finding is not in line with Hypothesis 2a.

+Teaching experience significantly predicted the magnitude of participants’ HR increase only in the (1) pre-teaching interval (b = -.004, p < .05, Table 4, Pre-Teaching Interval, Model 1), indicating less steep HR changes in teachers with more teaching experience.
+This finding is in line with Hypothesis 2a.

-Adding the disruption appraisal while controlling for the shared variance with teaching experience (testing **Hypothesis 2b**) revealed a significant effect for teachers’ HR changes for teaching experience as a predictor in the (4) interview interval (b = -.001, p < .05, Table 4, Interview Interval, Model 2), indicating less steep HR changes in teachers with more teaching experience while controlling for the disruption appraisal.
+Adding the disruption appraisal while controlling for the shared variance with teaching experience (testing **Hypothesis 2b**) revealed a significant effect on teachers’ HR changes for teaching experience as a predictor only in the (4) interview interval (b = -.001, p < .05, Table 4, Interview Interval, Model 2), indicating less steep HR changes in teachers with more teaching experience while controlling for the disruption appraisal.

-Adding the confidence appraisal while controlling for the shared variance with teaching experience (testing **Hypothesis 2c**), teaching experience significantly predicted mean HR in the (4) interview interval (b = .013, p < .05, Table 4, Interview Interval, Model 3), indicating higher mean HRs for teachers with more teaching experience while controlling for the confidence appraisal.
+When adding the confidence appraisal while controlling for the shared variance with teaching experience (testing **Hypothesis 2c**), teaching experience significantly predicted mean HR only in the (4) interview interval (b = .013, p < .05, Table 4, Interview Interval, Model 3), indicating higher mean HRs for teachers with more teaching experience.

 When considering the effects of the three predictors in concert (testing **Hypothesis 2d**), mean HR was significantly predicted by disruption appraisal in the (3) post-teaching interval (b = 0.084, p < .05, Table 4, Post-Teaching Interval, Model 4), indicating higher mean HR for teachers who reported higher disruption appraisal (controlling for all other factors).
 Furthermore, HR changes were significantly predicted by disruption appraisal in the (5) end interval (b = .015, p < .05, Table 3, End Interval, Model 4), indicating steeper HR changes for teachers who reported higher disruption appraisal (controlling for all other factors).